xuxiaocheng0201/tcp-handler/README.md

 # Description

-Conveniently transfer data in chunk through tokio TCP stream.
+More conveniently use TcpStream in `tokio` to transfer `bytes` data chunks.

 # Features